 FMT_MSA.3.1 The TSF shall enforce the Memory Access Control Policy to provide well defined default values for security attributes that are used to enforce the SFP.

-FMT_MSA.3.2 The TSF shall allow any subject (provided that the Memory Access Control Policy is enforced and the necessary access is therefore allowed) to specify alternative initial values to override the default values when an object or information is created.
+FMT_MSA.3.2 The TSF shall allow any subject (RAM) to specify alternative initial values to override the default values when an object or information is created.

 Dependencies: FMT_MSA.1 Management of security attributes

 FMT_SMR.1 Security roles